xihh87/parallel-aracne/README.md

 bin/target-adjs | xargs mk
 ```

+Output will be added in the `results/` directory.

 ## SIF output {#sif}

 To transform every probe for an experiment into one sif file: